mperalty/youshoulddraw/README.md

 ALTER TABLE `drawoptions` ADD `theme` varchar(50) DEFAULT NULL;
 ```

+A SQL dump containing this schema along with a few starter rows can be found at
+`includes/sample.sql`.
+Importing this file will set up the tables and populate
+them with some example options and an admin account whose password is `admin`.

 ## Database Connection

 Create a file `includes/dbcon.php` in the project root that provides a `getPDO()` function returning a PDO connection.
 For a MySQL setup: